AndresDev859674/Quick-Scripts-Hub/README.md

 ## What Is Quick Scripts Hub?

-It is a fast script selector without having to go to the browser to search for a script.
-But the updates are instantaneous, you just have to restart the script.
+It's a quick script selector without having to go to the browser to search for a script, But the updates are quite slow to come out You can use the Beta or the Dev or the more unstable Canary, Quick Scripts Hub has so much potential (strong roblox scripts) that they can destroy the game or ban you, they are not scripts that improve the game they are scripts that destroy the game, you can go to the Issues Tab to vote for a script or request a script from the creator.

 ## How to run the script?